Eggless Snickerdoodle Bars

 Oriana’s Notes

-FREEZE: place the bars in a single layer in a large bag or airtight container between sheets of parchment.
+Freeze: Place the bars in a single layer in a large bag or airtight container between sheets of parchment.
 Freeze for up to 3 months.
-Thaw overnight in the refrigerator, then allows coming to room temperature before serving.
+Thaw overnight in the refrigerator, then allow it to come to room temperature before serving.

 If you’re making this recipe, please read the whole post content to get lots of tips, tricks, variations, frequently asked questions, and step-by-step photos.
 Also, before you get started, I recommend reading my Beginner’s Guide to Eggless Baking and my FAQs section.